 After making changes to your registry, try to upgrade your Windows again and check if the problem reappears.

-If you’re trying to install a new version of Windows, you might encounter You can’t keep Windows settings personal files and apps error message.
-This error can appear if your user account directory is moved.
+If you’re trying to install a new version of Windows, you might encounter the error: You can’t keep Windows settings personal files and apps.
+This can appear if your user account directory is moved.

-- When Settings app opens, go to System section.
+- When the Settings app opens, go to the System section.